 AI-powered recruitment technology was already beginning to trend globally among companies striving to increase efficiency and improve the candidate experience.
-Now, as workplaces rush to push more hiring activities online in response to the coronavirus pandemic, industry experts predict the surge in interest will only accelerate.
+Now, as workplaces continue to adjust their hiring and retention activities, industry experts predict the surge in interest will only accelerate.

 And for good reason.
 Productivity has never been more critical as HR professionals are being tasked to do more, with less.

 Demonstrating ROI using a new talent experience platform’s highly powered metrics and analytics clearly defends its value.
 But first and foremost, you need to ensure recruiters are actually using the software you invested in.
 “How do you know your recruiting system isn’t optimized?
 Take it down in the middle of the day—and nobody calls to complain,” quipped HR industry thought leader Ed Newman at our annual IAMPHENOM conference.

 Newman is the Founder and CEO of TalentExp, a company that provides innovative consulting to help companies plan and implement talent technology.
 According to him, launching a new talent recruitment platform involves far more than pushing a button.
 It’s important to address how the system will align with overarching goals and existing processes, content strategy, and data rules and requirements, he said.